probablykasper/vidl/README.md

 ### Releasing a new version

+First of all, consider updating the lockfile dependencies by running `poetry update`, then check if things still work.

 1. Bump the version number. `<version>` can be `patch`, `minor`, `major` or a version number:
 ```
 poetry version <version>